emiliorizzo/vue-dialog-drag/README.md

 Features:

-- 'Pin' mode, to lock drag.
+- Drag & Drop
-- Touch support (only for drag)
+- Touch support *(only for drag, not for drop)*
 - Drop area component
+- 'Pin mode', to lock drag.

 ## Installation